SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Method

-In every training batch, we randomly sample $ b $ unlabeled CT volumes.
-On each volume $ V $, we crop two 3D patches with random location and size and resize them to the same shape, namely $ x,x' \in \mathbb{R}^{d\times h\times w} $.
-When the two patches overlap, we can find pixel pairs from them so that each pair corresponds to the same position (body part) in the original volume.
-Since whole-body CT images are typically large ($ 512\times 512 $ with hundreds of slices), randomly cropped patches sometimes do not overlap.
-It is important to keep these non-overlapping patch pairs since they can teach the model to differentiate body parts with large distances (e.g., neck and pelvis).
-We also performed other intensity and spatial transforms~\cite{Chen2020SimCLR} to the patches, which will be discussed in the experiments section.

-Next, we select positive and negative samples from the image patches.
-Compared with image-level contrastive learning~\cite{Wu2018instdis, Chen2020SimCLR, He2020MoCo}, the pixel-level framework has abundant samples (pixels) in each training batch, so all samples can be selected efficiently within each batch .
-When image patches $ x$ and $x' $ overlap, we randomly sample $ \npos $ pixels $p_i\in x$ from the overlapping area, each with a corresponding pixel $ p'_i \in x' $ to build a positive pair.
-The sampling position should avoid blank areas outside the body in CT.
+In this step, we {select} matched and unmatched pixel pairs to train SAM.
+Note that although we crop two patches $ x,x' $ from the original volume $V$, we aim to contrast the \emph{pixels} inside the patches, which is different from previous works that contrast patches~\cite{Chen2020SimCLR, Blendowski2019SSL3D, Chaitanya2020contrastive}.
+When the two patches overlap, we can find a pixel pair $ p\in x, p'\in x' $ from them so that $ p $ and $ p' $ actually correspond to the same pixel in $V$, see \Fig{training}.
+They are treated as a positive pair.
+We randomly sample $ \npos $ pixel pairs from the overlapping area.
+The sampled pixels do not need to be close to patch centers, because SAM needs to learn to embed all pixels in an image, including those at the center and borders.
 The positive embeddings at $ p_i, p'_i$ are $ \FtVec_i, \FtVec_i'\in\mathbb{R}^{c}, 1\leq i\leq\npos $.
-When $ x$ and $ x' $ do not overlap, we randomly sample $ \npos $ pixels from each patch and consider each embedding as being similar to itself.
-For each positive pair $(p_i,p'_i)$, we also find $ \nneg $ pixels as negative samples.
-They are randomly sampled from $x$ and $x'$ as long as their distance from $p_i$ and $p'_i$ is larger than $ \delta $ ($\delta=3\text{mm}$ in this paper).
-If we denote the embeddings at the negative pixels of pair $i$ as $ \FtVecNeg_{ij}\in\mathbb{R}^{c}, 1\leq j\leq\nneg $, the InfoNCE loss~\cite{VanDenOord2018CPC, He2020MoCo} for this patch pair $(x,x')$ is defined as
+For each positive pair $(p_i,p'_i)$, we also find $ \nneg $ pixels as negative pixels.
+They are randomly sampled from $x$ and $x'$ {(including the overlapping area)} as long as their distance from $p_i$ and $p'_i$ is larger than $ \delta $ ($\delta=3\text{mm}$ for CT {and 5 pixels for X-ray}).
+We denote the embeddings at the negative pixels of pair $i$ as $ \FtVecNeg_{ij}\in\mathbb{R}^{c}, 1\leq j\leq\nneg $, $ j $ being the index of negative pixels.
+The InfoNCE loss~\cite{VanDenOord2018CPC} for pixels in this patch pair is defined as